Philosophy of science: Values and science

 If it is unclear what counts as science, how the process of confirming theories works, and what the purpose of science is, there is considerable scope for values and other social influences to shape science.
 Indeed, values can play a role ranging from determining which research gets funded to influencing which theories achieve scientific consensus.
 For example, in the 19th century, cultural values held by scientists about race shaped research on evolution, and values concerning social class influenced debates on phrenology (considered scientific at the time).
-Feminist philosophers of science, sociologists of science, and others explore how social values affect science.

 History

 Pre-modern

 The origins of philosophy of science trace back to Plato and Aristotle, who distinguished the forms of approximate and exact reasoning, set out the threefold scheme of abductive, deductive, and inductive inference, and also analyzed reasoning by analogy.
 The eleventh century Arab polymath Ibn al-Haytham (known in Latin as Alhazen) conducted his research in optics by way of controlled experimental testing and applied geometry, especially in his investigations into the images resulting from the reflection and refraction of light.
 Roger Bacon (1214–1294), an English thinker and experimenter heavily influenced by al-Haytham, is recognized by many to be the father of modern scientific method.
 His view that mathematics was essential to a correct understanding of natural philosophy is considered to have been 400 years ahead of its time.